Craig Braun: 1964–1971: Sound Packaging Corporation, Craig Braun Inc.

 Braun had originally been against the zipper design, thinking it could damage the record inside and having several other ideas in mind; one of the ideas was to wrap the album in Bambú brand rolling paper, which he was using to roll a joint after photographing a different idea.
 Though Chess liked the Bambu idea, they agreed to stick with the zipper, and Braun pitched the Bambu cover to Lou Adler as a Cheech & Chong album cover idea.
 To prevent record damage by the zipper, Braun suggested adding another image behind, and proposed using an underwear shot of the same model wearing the jeans on the cover to Warhol; the concept was used, but Braun does not think Warhol used the same model.
 Braun said in 2021 that the jeans model was Corey Grant Tippin, and that he is 90% sure the underwear model was Glenn O'Brien.
 When he was told the records were still being damaged due to shipping stacked, he had them produced with the zipper pulled down, which he felt also improved the design.
 The cover has been named one of the best album covers of all time, including by Billboard.
-Braun and Warhol were nominated for a Grammy for Best Recording Package for the album in 1972; Braun was incredulous when it didn't win, and went to the bathroom to take drugs to console himself.
+Braun and Warhol were nominated for a Grammy for Best Recording Package for the album in 1972; Braun was incredulous when it did not win, and went to the bathroom to take drugs to console himself.

 At the same time as he was working on Sticky Fingers, Braun was also designing the album packaging for Grand Funk Railroad's E Pluribus Funk, which he hired an actual coin stamper to make, and the Carpenters' third album, Carpenters.
 Capitol Records' VP for marketing said that the E Pluribus Funk design promotion was the "most total and comprehensive marketing campaign [Capitol had] ever undertaken".
 Braun's design for Carpenters stylized the duo's name and album title, and Richard Carpenter decided to use it as their logo going forward.
 Braun had also designed a crate-like stand to display the Carpenters record by cash registers, though A&M Records did not go with it.